drhlxiao/minisdc/README.md

-# Flask Interactive Website Template - minisdc
+# Interactive Website Template - minisdc

 Welcome to minisdc, a Flask project template designed to help you create interactive websites with ease.